potassco/clorm/docs/clorm/factbase.rst

 place.

 However, this loop-and-test approach leads to unnecessary boilerplate code as well as making the purpose of the code more obscure.
-CLORM's ``FactBase`` is intended to alleviate this problem by offering a database-like query mechanism for extracting facts from a model.
+ClORM's ``FactBase`` is intended to alleviate this problem by offering a database-like query mechanism for extracting facts from a model.